Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

 Kids Doodle is another drawing app that is aimed at toddlers.
 It’s a simple app that lets your kids draw all kinds of stuff.
-It’s very colorful and you can choose the background color of your canvas.
-That means you can do colors on a black background or on a white one.
-It also features 18 brush types, a built-in gallery so you can check out what your kids draw, and even a little movie mode that plays back what your kids drew after they’re done.
-It’s a free app and that’s good.
-However, there are some ads and no pro version to get rid of them.
+It’s very colorful, and you can choose the background color of your canvas.
+That means you can do colors on a black or white background.
+It also features 18 brush types, a built-in gallery to check out what your kids draw, and even a little movie mode that plays back what they drew after they’re done.
+It’s a free app, and that’s good.
+However, there are some ads which can interfere while using the app.

 Sounds for Toddlers